*This post may contain affiliate links. For more information, please visit my affiliate disclaimer here.

 My History With Freelance Writing

-I still supplement my income with freelance writing to this day, and regularly earn $1000 per month or more writing just a few articles a month.
+I regularly earn $2000 per month (or more) writing just a handful of articles a month.

 What Is Freelance Writing?